 - If your employees receive a monetary determination or notice of overpayment, please send Thomas & Company a copy of the notice received.

-- We advise the employee to also reach out to the State Workforce Agency using the contact information found on the notice and alert them that this this is related to a fraudulent claim and that the money was not issued to the employee.
+- The employee should also reach out to the State Workforce Agency using the contact information found on the notice and alert them that this this is related to a fraudulent claim and that the money was not issued to the employee.